sabrinamerkin/sabrinamerkin.github.io/_posts/2000-01-01-Upload-in-Progress.md

 ---

 ## Background
-The dataset in this analysis was created to explore factors that influence employee performance and satisfaction in a typical organization.
-These variables include personal traits, perfromance metrics, and job details of employees.
-In this project, I explore variable relativity and deploy machine learning models to predict employee salary from training data.
-The Employee Productivity and Satisfaction HR Data was imported from Kaggle.
+The dataset in this project explores factors that influence employee performance and satisfaction.
+I investigate how different variables influence employee salary.
+I then create and test machine learning models to predict employee salary from the data.
+The *Employee Productivity and Satisfaction HR Data* was imported from Kaggle.
+Python code was run in a Jupyter Notebook environment.

 ## Exploratory Analysis
-We begin this analysis by importing required libraries and the dataset.
+We begin by importing the required libraries and dataset.

 ```python
 # Import required libraries